karlseguin/thirdlaw/readme.md

 # Configuration Options

 ## frequency
-The time, in milliseconds, to run the checks.
+The time, in seconds, to run the checks.
 Checks are run in series, so the real "sleep" time is going to be the specified frequency + however long it takes to do all the checks and actions.

-Defaults to 10 seconds (10000 milliseconds).
+Defaults to 10 seconds.

 ## include
 Specifies a directory to load additional configuration files from.
 All files within the directory are loaded.
 These child files are limited to defining `checks`, `check` and `actions`